Far-right social centre: Italy

-Italy

 In Italy, a social centre called Il Bartolo was squatted in Rome, and was burnt down after one year.
 In 1998, Italian neo-fascists squatted in another building in Rome at Castrense 48 and called it PortAperta.
 In 2002, neo-fascists squatted in a building and created social centre called CasaMontag.
 In 2003, Italian neo-fascists squatted in a building in Rome and created the Foro 753 non-conforming centre.
-In 2017, members of the far-right Forza Nuova squatted commercial premises in Rome and created a food kitchen only for Italian nationals, in breach of the Constitution of Italy.